dfrappart/TerraAZModules012/Modules/01 hub/readme.md

     - a log analytics workspace
     - a storage account for storing the logs
     - an azure firewall deployed in the firewall subnet
+    - a route table and the associated route for the Shared Services Subnet
     - NSGs for the Shared Services and Bastion Subnets
-    - a Keyvault
+    - a Keyvault and its access policies
 - A RG for the bastion VM(s)
     - Bastion VMs
     - Public IPs for the Bastion VMs

+For ease of reading, the traditional structure main.tf, variables.tf, outputs.tf is not followed, since there are quite a lot of resources to be created

-It requires a terraformtgvars:
+It requires a terraformtvars:

 RGHubName         = "RG_Hub"